 Leverage in crypto futures trading: How it differs from traditional markets

-• COIN-M Futures – These contracts are margined and settled in the cryptocurrency itself—like BTC or ETH.
-That means your profits, losses, and margin all fluctuate with the price of the crypto you’re trading.
+- COIN-M Futures – These contracts are margined and settled in the cryptocurrency itself (like BTC or ETH).
+That means your profits, losses, and margin all fluctuate with the price of the crypto you are trading.
 They suit traders who want full exposure to crypto price movements and do not mind that their margin and PnL are tied to the same volatile asset.
-To learn more, see our full COIN-M Futures guide.
+To learn more, see the full COIN-M Futures guide.

 Higher leverage, smaller margins

 In traditional futures, leverage is typically 10x to 20x, depending on the asset.
 Crypto futures trading platforms, however, offer leverage up to 100x, 200x, or even 500x.
-That means you can control a huge position with just 1% of the contract’s value—but a tiny price move can liquidate your entire position in seconds.
+That means you can control a huge position with just 1% of the contract’s value.
+A tiny price move can liquidate your entire position in seconds.

 No centralized regulation